What is AdTech and why is it important?

 Advertising technology, also known as adtech, is an overarching term that describes the tools and software advertisers use to reach audiences, and deliver and measure digital advertising campaigns.
-As buying and selling digital ads became more complex, adtech emerged to streamline the process.
-Common adtech tools, such as demand-side platforms, are technologies that enable advertisers to buy impressions and select audiences across many publisher sites.
-Now, adtech enables advertisers and agencies to manage integrated campaigns effectively.
-It also allows brands to make the best use of their budget and help maximize their return on investment (ROI) in digital advertising.
-Ultimately, the adtech landscape allows advertisers to strategically plan and optimize their advertising campaigns.
+As buying and selling digital ads became more complex, AdTech emerged to streamline the process.
+Common AdTech tools, such as demand-side platforms, are technologies that enable advertisers to buy impressions and select audiences across many publisher sites.
+Now, AdTech enables advertisers and agencies to manage integrated campaigns effectively.
+It also allows brands to make the best use of their budget and help maximise their return on investment (ROI) in digital advertising.
+Ultimately, the AdTech landscape allows advertisers to strategically plan and optimise their advertising campaigns.

 What is programmatic advertising?

 Programmatic advertising offers many benefits.
-Advertisers may achieve greater efficiency, more focused reach, transparency, and real-time measurement and optimization.
+Advertisers may achieve greater efficiency, more focused reach, transparency and real-time measurement and optimisation.

 What is a demand-side platform (DSP)?